thienan/hacker-news-android-app/README.md

 This project is the Android app for reading Hacker News.
 The app supports devices running Android 4.1+.
-This project is unofficial, means that this project is not related to Ycombinator.
+This project is unofficial, means that this project is neither affiliated with nor endorsed by Y Combinator.

 <h2>Features</h2>